-We’ve been trying to build toward something.
-This week we stopped and questioned whether we were building toward the right thing.
-It felt like a false start.
-I’ve felt torn between applying pressure to move forwards and the need to make sure we’re creating solid foundations.
+This week we stopped to question whether we were moving in the right direction.
+It’s early days, but we felt like we’d made a false start.
+I’m torn between wanting to move forwards and the need to make sure we’re creating solid foundations.

 We tried to move fast – find somewhere we could add value quickly, learn what it takes to make changes in the NHS app.
-Maybe unsurprisingly, there’s not much we can do that has value, progresses the strategies of Digital prevention services and the NHS app, and isn’t incredibly complex.
+Unsurprisingly, there’s not much we can do that has value, progresses the strategies of both Digital Prevention Services and the NHS app, and isn’t incredibly complex.

 Scrimshaw